ji-podhead/Network-Guides/docs/DNS/readme.md

 ## configure your DNS

-> in our case we want to resolve  foreman.de to the ip `xxx`
+> in our case we want to resolve  `foreman.de` to the ip `192.168.122.20`
+>  - the ip is the one of my vm that runs foreman (i need dns because of smartproxy and external dhcp)

 - edit the `named.conf.options` file

 >```